757 N Broadway, Suite 500 Milwaukee, WI 53202

 In addition to competency to proceed evaluations, WFU provides consultation and education to local courts, agencies and legal and mental health professionals.
 WFU works in collaboration with other DHS institutions and related agencies, including the Mendota and Winnebago Mental Health Institutes.

 Dr. Deborah Collins is the current Director of the WFU after serving as the Assistant Director for eight years.
-The WFU office is located in the Milwaukee County Safety Building adjacent to the Courthouse and is managed by Ms. Kathy Zane.
+The WFU office is located on Broadway and is managed by Ms. Kathy Zane.
+In addition, a satellite office is maintained in the Milwaukee County Safety Building, Room 504E, adjacent to the Courthouse.

 Click here to learn more about competency.